 Having joined the Raedwald Trust on January 1st 2018 St. Christopher's became the site for the specialist Bridge provision for pupils aged 7 - 11 in April 2018.
-Pupils at St. Christopher's are referred by the Local Authority and remain within the provision for two years.
-In order to qualify for a place, pupils must have an Education, Health and Care Plan and be deemed appropriate by the Raedwald Trust Pedagogical Lead/Trust SENCO, Head of School and Headteacher.
+Pupils at St. Christopher's are referred by the Local Authority and remain within the provision for a maximum of two years.
+In order to qualify for a place, pupils must have an Education, Health and Care Plan and be deemed appropriate by the Raedwald Trust Pedagogical Lead/Trust SENCO, Head of School and Head Teacher.